M.S. in Psychology: Research Concentration

-The Department of Psychology is housed in Holt Hall.
+The Department of Psychology is housed in the office building at 540 McCallie Avenue.
 A well-equipped computer lab is located near the department offices.
 Lab space is available for research studies.
 In addition, the University computers support Microsoft office and major statistical packages and all have internet access.

 The research program is individually tailored to meet each student's needs and goals.
 Because it is primarily a tutorial program with a strong emphasis on independent study and one-to-one faculty/student interaction, the number of students admitted each year is quite limited.
 In addition to GPA and GRE scores, admission decisions are heavily based on the personal statement which should detail the applicant's research interests and educational goals.
-Persons wishing to apply to this program should obtain a listing of the current research interests of the faculty to determine which instructor would best match or support their needs.
-This list is available from the coordinator of the research program.
+Persons wishing to apply to this program should examine the listing of the current research interests of the faculty to determine which instructor would best match or support their needs.
+For more details about program admissions, check out the Admissions Requirements section of this website.

 - Hold a baccalaureate degree from a regionally accredited college or university.

 - Submit an official score (not over five years old) for the Graduate Record Exam (GRE).

 - Submit three letters of recommendation and a personal statement.
 Personal statements should describe the student’s career goals, research interests and a faculty member who can serve as their mentor.
 Our program focuses on a mentor based approach.